libetl/soundtransform/README.md

 ```

-Apply one transform and stop immediately after with a result
+Applies one transform and stops immediately after with a result

 Parameters:
 `transform` - the SoundTransform to apply